microsoft/ImagineCup/2-Building-a-Team/3. Collaboration Tools for Your Team/README.md

-# Collaboration Tools For Your Team
+# Module 2 Lesson 3: Collaboration Tools For Your Team

 What we will cover:
 - Topic 1: Microsoft Teams